masc1005/masc1005/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on TypeScript
-- 🌱 I’m currently learning about the staxk Js/Ts
+- 🌱 I’m currently learning about the stack Js/Ts
 - 💬 Ask me about Anything, I'm aways looking for challenges!
 - 📫 How to reach me: mascarenhas1005@outlook.com
 - ⚡ Fun fact: I'm a Arrow fan